epomatti/stressbox/README.md

 ## Getting started

-Run the image locally is an easy way to get to know the toolbox:
+Running the image locally is an easy way to get to know the toolbox:

 Pull the image: